adamdai/magmacam/README.md

 ```

 ### uart.py
+Simple module which takes n-bit data and outputs serialized UART data which can then be read on a logic analyzer.

 ### wrapinst.py
+Utility function to

 **TODO:** It would be good to document how to run these tests (using the logic
 analyzer?)
 Also, maybe these should be moved to a `tests` directory.
 We could